typedef typename

 typedef message<id_type> msg_type;

-typedef pull_sender_sample<name_space, platform, msg_que_type> sender_type;
+typedef pull_sender_sample<name_space, platform, msg_que_type>

 typedef named_out<name_space, sender_type> named_out_type;